 An OES Service Provider contracts directly with OES and receives direct support from OES.
-An OES Affiliate contracts with an OES-approved primary processor and receives support from the processor.
+An OES Generator contracts with an OES-approved primary processor and receives support from the processor.

 If you partner directly with OES, we will pick up a minimum of six skids of end-of-life electronics at a time.
 Six skids require a space equivalent to about 100 square feet of floor space.

 No. Ontarians who bring their unwanted electronics to an OES collection site or event, or generator, do so free of charge.
 OES pays a financial incentive to OES-approved collectors for the end-of-life electronics collected at published rates.
 OES pays financial incentives to OES-approved processors for end-of-electronics generated through them.

 OES collectors can request pickups online and generally receive service within three to five business days.